glynawe/awe/README.md

 The main requirements for compiling Awe are a Unix-like operating system, GCC, Python3, OCaml and Boehm GC.
 For details read [INSTALL](INSTALL.md) and awe(1).

+## This is the "Array descriptors" branch

+This version of Awe implements arrays using *array descriptors*, as described in Modern Compiler Design' by Grune, Bal, Jacobs and Langendoen.
+They are efficient, and mesh with externally defined code well, but do not have completely correct call-by-name behaviour.
+The Awe in the main branch correctly implements arrays using call-by-name *thunk* procedures.

 ## Thank You

 Thank you to: Hendrick Boom, Tony Marsland, Carey Bloodworth, John Boutland, Nicolas Brouard and Dario Dariol for a great deal of expert advice, encouragement and testing; and the authors of the *Algol W Language Description* for creating such an unambiguous work.